KillaMeep/spotify-downloader/README.md

 ## Installation

-You need to install the [YT-DLP EXE](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe)  program for windows as well as [ffmpeg](https://ffmpeg.org/download.html), and add them to path for everything to run properly.
+You need to install the [YT-DLP EXE](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe) for windows as well as [ffmpeg](https://ffmpeg.org/download.html), and add them to path for everything to run properly.

 Also, some packages on pip are needed.
 Run this to get them:
 ```bat